UrbsLab/STREAMLINE/README.md

 ## STREAMLINE Run Modes
 This multi-phase pipeline has been set up to run in one of four ways:

-1. As a 'notebook' within Google Collaboratory [Almost Anyone]:
+1. As a 'notebook' within Google Colaboratory [Almost Anyone]:
     * Advantages: (1) No coding or PC environment experience needed, (2) computing can be performed directly on Google Cloud, (3) one-click run of whole pipeline
     * Notes: Requires a Google and Google Drive account (free)
     * Disadvantages: (1) Can only run pipeline serially, (2) slowest of the run options, (3) limited by google cloud computing allowances